Reliable, Trusted and Stylish – We Review The Best Rated MacBooks

 You then have the option of 8GB or 16GB memory, and a hard drive of either 256GB or 512GB.
 All the models are nicely slimline and light, making this an ideal choice for students.

 This device, due to sticking with the 2015 processor, isn’t suitable for gamers, or anyone who needs a high performance Mac.
-But would fulfill the requirements of students who want a cheaper Mac for studying, unless you are taking a computing, games or video course.
+But perfectly fulfills the requirements of students who want a cheaper Mac for studying, unless you are taking a computing, games or video course.

 Ideal for professionals, gamers, developers and designers, the Pro is the workhorse of the Apple stables.
 There are several options with this laptop: